 In this paper, a diffusion-based method for robust AD in the presence of contaminated samples is proposed.
 It contains two parts.
-Firstly, a Denoising Diffusion Probabilistic Model (DDPM) is trained to learn a robust representation of signals.
+First, a Denoising Diffusion Probabilistic Model (DDPM) is trained to learn a robust representation of signals.
 Second, the signals are corrupted by iterative noise addition over fixed steps, followed by a denoising process that reconstructs an approximation of the healthy signal.
-Furthermore, to address the challenge of contaminated samples, we designed a filtered contrastive mechanism for robust anomaly detection.
+Furthermore, to address the challenge of contaminated samples, we designed a filtered contrastive mechanism (FCM) for robust AD.
 To summarize, the key contributions are as follows:

-- 1. A diffusion-based anomaly detection method for signals is proposed, incorporating a U-attention-net to jointly capture local patterns and global dependencies. - 2.
-A filtered contrastive mechanism for anomaly detection is presented to enhance robustness against the contaminated samples.
-Pseudo label filtering is followed by a contrastive penalty that pulls together similar features while pushing apart anomalies. - 3.
-The method is validated on two partslevel and components-level fault simulation datasets and demonstrates its superiority.
+- 1. A diffusion-based AD method for signals is proposed, incorporating a U-attention-net to jointly capture local patterns and global dependencies. - A FCM for AD is presented to enhance robustness against the contaminated samples.
+Pseudo-label filtering is followed by a contrastive penalty that pulls together similar features while pushing apart anomalies. - 3.
+The method is validated on two parts-level and components-level fault simulation datasets and demonstrates its superiority.

-The article is organized into five sections: a review of existing literature in section 2, the details of the proposed methodology in section 3, experiments and result analysis in section 4, and concluding remarks in section 5.
+The article is organized into five sections: a review of existing literature in Section II, the details of the proposed methodology in Section III, experiments and result analysis in Section IV, and concluding remarks in Section V.